 Want to learn more about VNQ?
 Check out the Vanguard provider site.

-Related: The 10 Best Index Funds You Can Buy
+Related: 10 Best Index Funds You Can Buy Now

 Best REIT ETF #3: Invesco S&P 500 Equal Weight Real Estate ETF

-Again, XLRE and VNQ distribute their assets based on the size of the company, which results in larger stocks having a greater influence over the fund’s performance.
+Remember: Many REIT funds, like VNQ and SCHH, distribute their assets based on the size of the company, which results in larger stocks having a greater influence over the fund’s performance.
 That’s not necessarily a bad thing.
 Larger companies tend to be more stable.
 Sometimes, those weighting systems result in still-modest allocations of 1% or 2% for even the largest stocks.
 And sometimes, the stocks in a sector can perform in lockstep to the point where not even perfectly even weight distribution would make a difference.

 But the real estate sector is itself exposed to many different parts of the economy.
-And at least in the S&P 500, there is a high weighting concentration among the index’s biggest stocks—again, four of the XLRE’s 31 stocks (13%) account for 33% of the weight.
+And at least in the S&P 500, there is a high weighting concentration among the index’s biggest stocks.

-So while Invesco S&P 500 Equal Weight Real Estate ETF certainly deserves a spot among the market’s best REIT ETFs, the decision to buy largely hinges on whether you want even exposure or want to let the sector’s biggest dogs do the most barking.
+Invesco S&P 500 Equal Weight Real Estate ETF still deserves a spot among the market’s best REIT ETFs, but the decision to buy largely hinges on whether you want even exposure or want to let the sector’s biggest dogs do the most barking.

 Want to learn more about RSPR?
 Check out the Invesco provider site.